Skip to Main Content

 This policy provides a framework for sound research practice.
 Of particular interest should be sections 9 Authorship and 10 Publication and dissemination of research.

-If you have or you plan to use AI tools, including LLMs like ChatGPT, ensure that you check the relevant journal policies about use and acknowledgement.
+If you are using AI tools, including LLMs (Large Language models) like ChatGPT, ensure that you check the relevant journal policies about use and acknowledgement.

 Most scholarly publishers agree on the following general principles: